 Often known as fire blight, pear tree leaf blight is a highly destructive bacterial disease.
 Curling pear tree leaves is only one sign.
-If your tree has fire blight, it may also display brown or black leaves, blooms with a water-soaked appearance, discolored bark and dead branches.
+If your tree has fire blight, it may also display brown or black leaves, blooms with a water-soaked appearance, discolored bark, and dead branches.

-There is no cure for pear tree leaf blight, but pruning of infected branches may staunch progress of the disease.
+There is no cure for pear tree leaf blight but pruning of infected branches may staunch progress of the disease.
 Certain chemical antibiotic sprays may be effective when applied before development of symptoms.

 Aphids are tiny, sap-sucking pests that attack primarily young, tender growth.
 They are often controlled by aiming a strong stream of water directly at the leaves.
 Otherwise, insecticidal soap spray is a safe, effective solution that can be repeated as needed.

-A variety of enjoy dining on pear tree leaves, often rolling themselves tightly in the protective shelter of the tender leaves.
+A variety of caterpillars enjoy dining on pear tree leaves, often rolling themselves tightly in the protective shelter of the tender leaves.
 Encourage birds and beneficial insects to visit your garden, as they sometimes eat the pupae and larvae.
 Look for rolled leaves and other signs of damage and prune as needed.
-Heavy infestations may require chemical control.
+Heavy caterpillar infestations may require chemical control.

 Wilted or curled pear tree leaves may be a sign that your tree isn’t getting enough water.
-According to many resources, young trees need about a gallon of water every seven to 10 days during normal conditions.
+According to many resources, young trees need about a gallon of water every seven to ten days during normal conditions.
 During hot, dry weather, however, your trees may need double that amount.

 Established trees rarely require supplemental irrigation, but drought-stressed mature trees benefit from an occasional deep watering.